lertsoft/GPD_WIN4/README.md

      <details>
      <summary>Steam OS</summary>
      1.    <a href="https://store.steampowered.com/steamos/buildyourown">Download steamOS official ISO</a> </br>
-     2. TBD - Once I receive my unit I will populate this
+     2. I tried SteamOS / HoloISO and the experience was lacking for now so I will use other distros.
+Will give chimeraOS a try and update here.

     </details>